Coffee Roast Levels – What is it & Why does it matter?

 Why Does Roast Level Matter?

 Depending on your palette you may or may not appreciate certain roast levels we have on offer.
-For example, the darker the roast the closer you approach flavours of smoked spices and dark cocoa.
+For example, the darkest roast approaches flavours of smoked spices and dark cocoa.
 With a lighter coffees you can find more subtle flavours of fruit, honey and nut.

 So if you’re into the bold and biting then aim for a higher roast and if you’re into the subtle and sweet then try letting a little more light into your morning brew.